MarcNeveu/IcyDwarf/README.md

 For each file name, the initial character *x* is *0* for the first/only object and incremented by 1 for each additional object.
 Thermal and crack output files can be read and displayed by *IcyDwarfPlot*.

 - *xCrack_depth.txt*: The cracking depth inside the rocky core over time (two columns: time in Gyr, depth of deepest cracked zone in km)
 - *xCrack_stresses.txt*: Internal stresses accounted for by the core cracking subroutine (Neveu et al. 2015, JGR).
-There are 200 rows (one per layer from the center to the surface) printed at each time interval.
-Columns list, respectively: layer radius (in km), pressure in this layer (in MPa), brittle strength of this layer (in MPa), critical stress intensity in this layer (in MPa m$^{0.5}$), stress intensity from thermal expansion mismatch at grain boundaries (in MPa m$^{0.5}$), pore fluid pressure (in MPa), net pressure (stress) resulting from rock hydration (in MPa), old crack size prior to hydration/dehydration (in m), old crack size prior to mineral dissolution/precipitation (in m), current crack size (in m).
+There are *n_zones* rows (one per layer from the center to the surface) printed at each time interval.
+Columns list, respectively: layer radius (in km), pressure in this layer (in MPa), brittle strength of this layer (in MPa), critical stress intensity in this layer (in MPa m^0.5), stress intensity from thermal expansion mismatch at grain boundaries (in MPa m^0.5), pore fluid pressure (in MPa), net pressure (stress) resulting from rock hydration (in MPa), old crack size prior to hydration/dehydration (in m), old crack size prior to mineral dissolution/precipitation (in m), current crack size (in m).
 Outputs are zero outside of the core.
 - *xCrack_WRratio.txt*: The bulk water:rock mass ratio in the fractured zone (two columns: time in Gyr, water:rock ratio by mass in cracked zone).
 Outputs are zero if the core is not cracked or if there is no liquid.
 - *xCrack.txt*: Lists which core layers are fractured, and by which process (Neveu et al. 2015, JGR).
-There are 200 columns for each layer from the center to the surface, and 451 rows for each time interval starting at 0 Gyr and ending at 4.5 Gyr.
-Each value is an integer: 0 = no cracks; 1 = cracks from thermal contraction; 2 = cracks from thermal expansion; 3 = cracks from hydration; 4 = cracks from dehydration; 5 = cracks from pore water dilation; 6 = mineral dissolution widening; 7 = mineral precipitation shrinking; --1 = mineral precipitation clogging; --2: clogging from hydration swelling.
+There are *n_zones* columns for each layer from the center to the surface, and *total time/timestep* rows for each time interval.
+Each value is an integer: 0 = no cracks; 1 = cracks from thermal contraction; 2 = cracks from thermal expansion; 3 = cracks from hydration; 4 = cracks from dehydration; 5 = cracks from pore water dilation; 6 = mineral dissolution widening; 7 = mineral precipitation shrinking; -1 = mineral precipitation clogging; -2: clogging from hydration swelling.
 Outputs are zero outside of the core.
 - *xHeats.txt*: Cumulative heats (in erg) produced or consumed by endogenic and exogenic processes.
 The six columns describe: time (in Gyr), radiogenic heat, gravitational heat, heat of rock hydration, heat consumed in rock dehydration, and heat from tidal dissipation.
-- *xOrbit.txt*: Orbital parameters (9 columns: time in Gyr, semi-major axis in km, osculating semi-major axis in km (0 if no resonance), eccentricity, product of eccentricity and cosine of resonant angle, product of eccentricity and sine of resonant angle, resonant angle in degrees, total tidal dissipation in W, and equivalent *k2*/*Q* for the moon (Segatz et al. 1988).
+- *xOrbit.txt*: Orbital parameters, comprising 9 columns: time in Gyr, semi-major axis in km, osculating semi-major axis in km (0 if no resonance), eccentricity, product of eccentricity and cosine of resonant angle, product of eccentricity and sine of resonant angle, resonant angle in degrees, total tidal dissipation in W, and equivalent *k2*/*Q* for the moon (Segatz et al. 1988).
-- *xThermal.txt*: There are 200 rows for each layer, repeated 451 times, i.e. for each time interval.
+- *xThermal.txt*: There are *n_zones* rows for each grid zone, repeated *total time/timestep* times, i.e. for each time interval.
 Columns list, respectively: layer radius (in km), layer temperature (in K); masses (in g) of rock, water ice, ammonia dihydrate (always zero here), liquid water, and liquid ammonia (always zero here) in the layer; Nusselt number in the shell (if $>$1, the shell convects); fraction of amorphous ice in the layer (always zero here); thermal conductivity of the layer (in W m$^{-1}$ K$^{-1}$); degree of hydration of the layer (0: fully dry; 1: fully hydrated); and porosity of the layer.
 - *xTidal.txt*: Rates of tidal heating in each layer in W (*n_zones* rows for each grid zone, repeated *total time/timestep* times, i.e. for each time interval).

 In addition, each folder contains the following files.
 Each of the last three files is read in *N_moon* x *N_moon* matrices, where *N_moon* is the number of moons.
 Matrices are typically 5x5.
 Matrices are symmetric since they describe interactions between pairs of moons.
 Element (*x*, *y*) represents interactions between the *x*th and *y*th worlds as specified in *IcyDwarfInput*.
 The first matrix is output at the first time step.
 Subsequent matrices are output following a time stamp that corresponds to the time at which pairs of moons get in and out of resonance.